 The Enterprise Investment Scheme (EIS) was launched in 1994, replacing the Business Expansion Scheme as a method of encouraging investment in new businesses that were trying to grow.
 During the 2014-15 tax year, over £1.8 billion was invested under EIS; the cumulative total since the scheme’s launch reaching £14.2 billion which had been invested into approximately 25,000 companies.

-An investor can place up to £1 million in EIS qualifying schemes each year, either investing directly in a qualifying business or doing so via a fund manager.
+An investor can place up to £1million per year in EIS qualifying schemes but, if the company is classed as ‘knowledge intensive’, the maximum allowable investment is £2million per year.
+Investment can be made by either investing directly in a qualifying business or using a fund manager as an intermediary.
 For inexperienced investors the fund manager route is the safer option as they tend to exclude companies that are still in an embryonic phase, focusing instead on inherently lower-risk operational projects.